mendix/docs/content/developerportal/deploy/deploying-to-mindsphere.md

 Open the Desktop Modeler (version 7.22.2 or above) and follow these steps:

-1. Click the icon in the top-right of the menu bar to open the Mendix App Store:
+1. Click the icon in the top-right of the menu bar to open the Mendix App Store.

 	![](attachments/deploying-to-mindsphere/app-store-icon.png)

 2. Enter *MindSphere* in the search box, and press <kbd>Enter</kbd>.

-3. Select **MindSphere Starter Application** in the search results:
+3. Select **MindSphere Starter Application** in the search results.

 	![](attachments/deploying-to-mindsphere/app-store-search.png)

-4. Click **Download** to create a new app project using this app:
+4. Click **Download** to create a new app project using this app.

 	![](attachments/deploying-to-mindsphere/app-store-download.png)

-5. To start the new app project, confirm where to store the app, the app name, and the project directory, then click **OK**:
+5. To start the new app project, confirm where to store the app, the app name, and the project directory, then click **OK**.

 	![](attachments/deploying-to-mindsphere/app-store-download-project.png)